michaelkeevildown/neo4j-super-node/CLOSENESS_CENTRALITY.md

         WHEN score > 0.8 THEN '🔴 Central Hub - Exclude'
-        WHEN e.address CONTAINS 'test' THEN '🟠 Test Data - Exclude' WHEN e.address CONTAINS 'noreply' THEN '🟠 System Email - Exclude' WHEN score > 0.6 AND directConnections > 10 THEN '⚠️ Synthetic Identity Risk'
+        WHEN e.address CONTAINS 'test' THEN '🟠 Test Data - Exclude' WHEN e.address CONTAINS 'noreply' THEN '🟠 System Email - Exclude' WHEN score > 0.6 AND directConnections > 10 THEN '⚠️ Data Quality Risk'
         WHEN score > 0.5 THEN '🟡 Monitor Closely'
         ELSE '✅ Normal'
     END AS Classification,
     CASE
-        WHEN score > 0.8 THEN 'Auto-exclude from fraud detection' WHEN score > 0.6 THEN 'Flag for manual review' ELSE 'Include with monitoring'
+        WHEN score > 0.8 THEN 'Auto-exclude from data analysis' WHEN score > 0.6 THEN 'Flag for manual review' ELSE 'Include with monitoring'
     END AS Action